 We use genetics, molecular biology, and biochemistry to identify and characterize cellular factors that influence propagation of prions in yeast.
 The prions we study are proteins that have a propensity to misfold and form highly structured fibrous aggregates called amyloid.
 Tissue pathalogy in many human disorders, including type 2 diabetes and Alzheimer’s disease, is associated with accumulation of amyloid forms of proteins.
 Prions are transmissible between strains and they propagate by recruiting the normal form of the protein and converting it into the same misshapen form as it joins the growing fiber.
 Prions also must replicate to be maintained in a growing population of yeast.

 We have identified many mutants of various protein chaperones, in particular Hsp70 and its co-chaperones, that are revealing chaperone and co-chaperone interactions that are important for prion replication.
 We are continuing genetic characterization of the modified chaperones and working to define how the mutations affect their physical interactions and enzymatic activities.
 We are particularly interested in understanding how the various chaperones interact with each other to regulate each other’s functions and to cooperate as components of different protein remodeling machines.
 We also are working to understand how specific interactions among the many different components act to localize, direct, and fine-tune the chaperone machinery in its diverse cellular processes.
+Many of the chaperone "defects" that disrupt amyloid propagation have little or no effect on cell physiology, which points to these proteins as attractive targets for therapy in amyloid diseasses.
 In addition to providing a better understanding of how protein chaperones function in amyloid propagation, our continued studies will provide insight into how they act in their many important roles within the cell.